edlea/homebridge-salus-it600/README.md

-# Homebridge Salus iT600
+# Homebridge Salus iT600 and JG Aura

-Homebridge plugin for Salus iT600 and JG Aura thermostats.
+Homebridge plugin for Salus iT600 and John Guest Aura thermostats.

 Tested to "works for me" level.